-Biden Needs Latinos For Any Raid On Sunbelt Red States
+Biden Needs Latinos for Any Raid on Sun Belt Red States

-It’s been discussed for some time by political analysts that Democrats have two geographical routes to a victory over Donald Trump in November: through the Heartland or through the Sunbelt.
-The former strategy involves taking back those traditionally Democratic Rust Belt states (Michigan, Pennsylvania and Wisconsin) that shockingly (if narrowly) went for Trump in 2016.
+It’s been discussed for some time by political analysts that Democrats have two geographical routes to a victory over Donald Trump in November: through the Heartland or through the Sun Belt.
+The former strategy involves taking back those traditionally Democratic Rust Belt states (Michigan, Pennsylvania, and Wisconsin) that shockingly (if narrowly) went for Trump in 2016.
 The fact that all three of these apostate jurisdictions elected Democratic governors in 2018 makes some optimistic about that avenue of opportunity.
-The latter strategy means a focus on red states that appear to be trending blue (Arizona, Georgia and Texas) or where Democrats have been highly competitive not that long ago (Florida and perhaps North Carolina).
+The latter strategy means a focus on red states that appear to be trending blue (Arizona, Georgia, and Texas) or where Democrats have been highly competitive not that long ago (Florida and perhaps North Carolina).

 While much of the media, focused retroactively on 2016, assume it’s all about the Heartland, the Biden campaign itself seems to be wary of fighting the last war (which in part is what may have led HRC’s campaign astray), and open to an emphasis on different battlegrounds, as the Daily Beast reports: